joostdecock/site/pages/parameters.md

 ---
 layout: page
-title: Request parameters
+title: Parameters
-tags: [usage]
+tags: [developer documentation, designer documentation, fundamentals, configuration]
-permalink: /request-parameters
+permalink: /parameters
 ---
 Freesewing needs your input to do what it does.
 And that input comes in the form or request parameters.